Go here, to sign up for a sandbox account.

-If you are curious about the user profile and want to see more details, just click on the user, the dashboard will show you all the information you just added on the user profile.
+If you are curious about the user profile and want to see more details, just click on the user, the dashboard will show you all the information you just added to the user profile.

-Next step will be to start performing actions on behalf of the user.
+The next step will be to start performing actions on behalf of the user.
 To do that, you need to grab an OAuth token for the user.

 refresh_token from the user profile.
-With our postman collection, all of that is automated.
+With our Postman collection, all of that is automated.

 So the next step is to Create an OAuth Key.
-Currently we will make an OAuth key with all the scopes.
+Currently, we will make an OAuth key with all the scopes.
 You can later learn how to customize scopes as well.

 Same as before, we will automatically set the appropriate OAuth key for you.

-Also, when you Sign in as User on the dashboard, the same operation is happening behind the scenes.
+Also, when you Sign in as a User on the dashboard, the same operation is happening behind the scenes.